 As an emerging manufacturing process, additive manufacturing not only has the potential to change the landscape for product development, manufacturing and logistics, it can also improve sustainability across a variety of industries.

-In the long term, Additive Manufacturing (AM) might play a significant role in reaching the United Nation’s Sustainable Development Goals, according to Eduard Hryha, researcher and project manager for the new Centre for Additive Manufacture – Metal (CAM2) at Chalmer’s University of Technology in Sweden.
+In the long term, additive manufacturing might play a significant role in reaching the United Nation’s Sustainable Development Goals (SDG), according to Eduard Hryha, researcher and project manager for the new Centre for Additive Manufacture – Metal (CAM2) at Chalmer’s University of Technology in Sweden.

 “To reach the climate goals, we must make significant changes to the way we manufacture products.
 Additive manufacturing is one of those revolutionary methods.”